In early February 2013, MyKayla Skinner debuted the world’s first double-twisting double layout on floor.

 Skinner actually reminds me a bit of a young Alicia Sacramone; a strong vaulter as a sixteen-year-old in 2004, Sacramone’s inconsistencies as a competitor greatly limited her as an all-arounder (she placed 19th at the 2004 U.S. Nationals, compared to Skinner’s 15th place ranking last year) and kept her out of the running for a spot on the Olympic team.
 Last summer, Sacramone laughed about her performances in 2004, calling her younger self totally clueless (“I had no idea what I was doing!”) and mentally not ready for the rigors of elite gymnastics.
 She emerged in 2005, however, as a frontrunner for the U.S. team, competing in several World Cup events in addition to winning bronze on vault and gold on floor at World Championships, marking only the beginning of an eight-year stretch throughout which she won ten World Championship medals and an Olympic silver medal before retiring earlier this year.

 While most elite gymnasts peak around sixteen, Sacramone proved that age and maturity can also make you so much better and stronger as a competitor.
 Now that Skinner’s a little older and has four years of elite experience under her belt, she can use it to her advantage.
 With her new competitive edge combined with one of the most difficult sets of routines the world will see this year, Skinner should have no problem catching Karolyi’s attention.
-If she hits when it counts, she’ll easily punch her ticket to Worlds…maybe not this year, especially if McKayla Maroney’s comeback goes as planned, but she’ll be there someday.
+If she hits when it counts, she’ll easily punch her ticket to Worlds…maybe not this year, especially if McKayla Maroney’s comeback goes as planned, but she’ll be there or maybe even at the Olympics someday.
 Just wait.

 Article by Lauren Hopkins